kestra-io/docs/docs/developer-guide/triggers/flow.md

   With this capacity, you can break responsibility between different flows to different teams.

 ## Example
-> This flow will be triggered after each successful execution of the flow `io.kestra.tests.trigger-flow` and forward the `uri` of `my-task` taskId outputs.
+> This flow will be triggered after each successful execution of the flow `io.kestra.tests.trigger-flow` and forward the `uri` output of the `my-task` task.
 ```yaml
 id: trigger-flow-listener
 namespace: io.kestra.tests